Mitchell Islam: Partnership with Alexandra Paul

-In February 2009, Mitchell Islam had a successful tryout with Alexandra Paul, a fellow skater at the Mariposa School of Skating in Barrie, Ontario.
+In February 2009, Mitchell Islam had a tryout with Alexandra Paul, a fellow skater at the Mariposa School of Skating in Barrie, Ontario.
 His father was on his coaching team.

 Paul/Islam began competing together during the 2009–2010 season.
-In July 2009, they beat the Canadian junior champions at the Minto Summer Skate and were given a Junior Grand Prix assignment.
+In July 2009, they defeated the Canadian junior champions at the Minto Summer Skate and were given a Junior Grand Prix assignment.
 They competed at two 2009–10 JGP events, finishing fourth in Poland and fifth in Turkey.
-They won gold at the Canadian Junior Championships and were assigned to Junior Worlds where they captured the silver medal.
+They won gold at the Canadian Junior Championships and were assigned to the Junior Worlds, where they captured the silver medal.

 Paul/Islam moved up to the senior ranks for the 2010–2011 season.
 They finished fourth in their senior Grand Prix debut at 2010 Skate Canada International.
 Their next event was 2010 Cup of Russia.
 They had a fall in the short dance and withdrew from the free dance after Paul sustained a rib injury.
-Paul/Islam made their senior national debut at the 2011 Canadian Championships, finishing in third.
+Paul/Islam made their senior national debut at the 2011 Canadian Championships, finishing in third place.
 They were first alternates for the 2011 World Championships.

 His partner sprained her knee ligament around 2011 or 2012.

 Paul/Islam finished eighth at the 2011 Skate America.
-They withdrew before the free dance at 2011 NHK Trophy after placing seventh in the short — Paul suffered a cut to the back of the thigh in a collision with Italy's Lorenza Alessandrini / Simone Vaturi during the morning practice on November 12.
+They withdrew before the free dance at the 2011 NHK Trophy after placing seventh in the short — Paul suffered a cut to the back of the thigh in a collision with Italy's Lorenza Alessandrini / Simone Vaturi during the morning practice on November 12.

 In June 2012, Paul/Islam decided to train full-time at the Detroit Skating Club in Bloomfield Hills, Michigan.
 They had no Grand Prix events in 2012.
 At the 2013 Canadian Championships, they finished fourth.

 Paul/Islam began the following season with bronze at the 2013 Nebelhorn Trophy.
 They placed fifth at their sole Grand Prix assignment, the 2013 Skate Canada International.
 After winning the bronze medal at the 2014 Canadian Championships, they were assigned to the 2014 Winter Olympics in Sochi, where they placed 18th.

-Paul/Islam ranked 8th in the short dance, 14th in the free dance, and 13th overall at the 2015 World Championships in Shanghai, China.
+Paul/Islam ranked eighth in the short dance, fourteenth in the free dance, and thirteenth overall at the 2015 World Championships in Shanghai, China.
 A few weeks later, they changed coaches, joining Marie-France Dubreuil, Patrice Lauzon, and Romain Haguenauer at the Gadbois Centre in Montreal, Quebec.

 Paul injured her hamstring in the summer of 2016.
 She and Islam received the bronze medal at the 2016 CS U.S. International Classic.
 On November 18, Paul twisted her knee when she fell during a morning practice at the 2016 Cup of China.
 The duo decided to withdraw from the competition before the short dance.
 They announced their competitive retirement on December 15, 2016.